AndrewLighten/fit-peaks/README.md

 # Config file with Zwift credentials

-The `zwift` command will use the Zwift API to fetch activity names.
+The `fetch` command will use the Zwift API to fetch activity names.
 To do this, you need to create a config file that contains your Zwift username, password, and player ID.

 Create it in your home directory — it should be available as `~/.fit-peaks.rc`.
 It should look like this: